elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 }
 ```

-Here we are using a couple of new APIs that we haven't seen yet.
+Here we are using a few new APIs we haven't seen yet.

 Socket.IO has the concept of [rooms](https://socket.io/docs/v4/rooms/) that
 clients can join.
-These can be used to broadcast events to a subset of clients.
+Rooms are used to broadcast events to a subset of clients.
 We'll use rooms to send messages to particular chat rooms.

-To join a client into a room, you use `client.join` and pass in the name of the
-room.
-Events can be sent to that room by specifiying the room name in the `to`
+To join a client into a room, you use `client.join` and pass in the room's name.
+Events can be sent to that room by specifying the room name in the `to`
-method before emmiting the event like so:
+method before emitting the event like so:

 `client.to(data.room).emit('userJoined', data.user);`